• Courses

 • Referrer

-If you click the Customize button in the top right corner of the built-in variables list, you will also see them being enabled.
+You will see them enabled if you click the Customize button in the top right corner of the built-in variables list.
 Let’s take a quick look at what each variable means:

 • Referrer returns the page address that a visitor previously visited (including query parameters) and then landed on the current page.
 But due to various privacy changes in the industry and configurations on a page, this variable can return an empty value or just the hostname.